kalanUM/computer_seminar_presentations/topics/1_intro/PITCHME.md

 ## Interpreted recipes

 Indirect (_interpreted_):  recipes like shell scripts
-- The **program file** is in "human" language
+- the **program file** is in "human" language
   - Robot Kitchen staff has an interpreter
-  - Each instruction is converted into machine language **live**
+  - each instruction is converted into machine language **live**
-  - There is only 1 file, yay!
+  - there is only 1 file, yay!

 @fa[arrow-down]